bugventure/request-validator/README.md

 }));
 ```

-Additionally, the `req.validator` object is actually a copy of the validator builder function and can be used to further validate data in the context of a request middleware:
+The `req.validator` object is actually a copy of the validator builder function and can be used to further validate data in the context of a request middleware:

 ```javascript
 app.post('/comments', validator(schema, function (req, res, next) {